igorvanloo/Python-Games/README.md

 Just some simple python games I created to learn how to use Pygame.
 All games need the [Pygame Module](https://www.pygame.org/wiki/GettingStarted) to be used.
 Additional modules will be stated under the respective games.

+## More Complex games

+I recently fully got into Pygame and have started making much more complex games that i'm more proud of and hence giving them their own repository.
+1. **Treasure Collector**
+Platformer based game, you can view more about this in my other repository [here](https://github.com/igorvanloo/Treasure-Collector)

 ### Sudoku

 The Sudoku is fully finished.